-This November, in the spirit of gratitude, we wanted to take a minute and thank all of our supporters, staff, donors, board, and volunteers, and everyone who helps us in our mission to deliver high impact services through counseling, skill development, and crisis prevention to children, youth, adults, and families to help all ages and stages through life’s challenges.
+This November, in the spirit of gratitude, we wanted to take a minute and thank all of our supporters, staff, donors, board, and volunteers.
+You help us every day in our mission to deliver high impact services through counseling, skill development, and crisis prevention to children, youth, adults, and families.
+Together, we are helping all ages and stages through life’s challenges.
+Thank you!

 We strongly believe in helping individuals increase their mental wellness.
 One way of supporting one’s mental wellness is through gratitude.
 Read on to learn more about how one can practice gratitude.